HamadNasir10/Advanced-Programming-in-Java/README.md

 # Advanced-Programming-in-Java
-This repository conatains Advanced Programming course projects.
-All projects are written Java language.
+This repository contains Advanced Programming course projects.
+All projects are written in Java language.
 Some projects are written in C/C++ languages.
 Each folder contains a questionare and solutions codes of its tasks.
 Just open code projects in any IDE preferably Eclipse for java and MS Visual Studio for C/C++ language and run the code.

 All the projects are tested to run on Windows 10.